kimcheru18/coffee-please/README.md

 I really like sweet, delicious coffee and thought it would be interesting to see what kinds of coffee drinks are available around the world.

 ## Use Case
 This app includes 20 different coffee drinks from different countries.
-A person can read through the description, choose a coffee they think they may like.
+A person can read through the descriptions, view the images and choose a coffee.
 An overlay will then show where the coffee can be found and also two YouTube videos on how to make it.

 ## Working Prototype